pranaybinju/maps_blog/blogs/2018/js_this.md

 We have assigned our new PedigreeLoverDog the function from generic Dog itself.
 Why does it say undefined?

-Isn't `this` suppose to ask it's environment and just return the value?
+Isn't `this` suppose to ask its environment and just return the value?

-It would, except the functional approach is very different in implementation than how it is written.
+It would, except the functional approach is very different in implementation than how it seems.

 ```javascript